argoproject/Argo/docs/users/sidebarswidgets.rst

 After setting the limits on the content you want displayed, you can adjust how it's displayed.
 You can set how thumbnails, excerpts, bbylines, and top terms are displayed, and add a More link to a URL.
 One additional setting may be very helpful: Depending on how you limit by taxonomy etc., you may want to select the option to Avoid Duplicate Posts.

-- **Largo Tag List** - Typically used in the Article Bottom widget area, this will display a list of tags associated with a given post.
+- **Largo Tag List** - Typically used in the Article Bottom widget area, this will display a list of categories and tags associated with a given post.
+Each term in this list links to the archive page for the term.
+Widget options include changing title of the list, and setting the maximum number of terms to show.
 - **Largo Twitter Widget** - Allow for the display of a Twitter profile, list or search widget.
-Note that to use this widget you'll need to create a widget (and grab the widget ID) from https://twitter.com/settings/widgets.
+Note that to use this widget you'll need to create a Twitter widget (and grab the widget ID) from https://twitter.com/settings/widgets.
+Each widget on Twitter has a URL with a long string of numbers.
+That's the Twitter Widget ID, so copy and past that number into the Largo Twitter Widget.
+On Twitter you can create widgets for a user timeline, favorites, list, or search.
+In the Largo Twitter Widget, set the Widget Type for the type you want and paste in the Twitter Widget ID.

-- **Largo Disclaimer Site** - When the "Enable Disclaimer Widget" option is enabled from the Appearance > Theme Options menu, this widget will show the article disclaimer you have provided.
-Optionally, you can override the disclaimer on a per-article basis by modifying it from the post edit screen.
+_Note: In most cases the Largo Twitter Widget will work fine if you just set the Twitter Widget ID.
+As a fallback in case of errors loading scripts from Twitter, it's a good idea to also add the Twitter Username, List slug, and search query in the settings._

 Deprecated in 0.4: